What Are the Top Components of a Discharge Summary?

 This fourth comprehensive collection of data points presents actionable new metrics on care transitions management, including the following:

 Regular Benchmarks Buyer? — Save $500 annually with our Benchmarks Subscription.
 Click here for details.

-Benchmark reports to be released in the upcoming weeks will cover stratifying high-risk patients, medication management and other key topics impacting the healthcare industry in the coming months.
+Benchmark reports to be released in the upcoming weeks will cover data analytics and integration, digital health strategies and other key topics impacting the healthcare industry in the coming months.

 Available in Single or Multi-User Licenses